Cmdpro/Data-Essence/modchanges.md

 - Added a command to instantly charge items with Essence (multyfora)
 - Added information about the Industrial Plant Siphon's current fuel in its gui (Esét)
 - Added Pastel gemstone shard "reconstruction" syntheses and data entry (Esét)
+- Added Survey Tunneler machine, inspired by and serving a similar function as BuildCraft's Mining Well (Esét)
 - Polished Obsidian variants can now be used to build Nether Portals (multyfora)

 ### Changes